 Her attentions had cast a spell of pleasure over the Argonian as she kneaded his skin, leaving him like dough under her touch.
 He let out a short groan as she pressed down on a particularly tight muscle, which easily gave way under her expert touch.

-"Gods, Lydia, this is exquisite," she heard him sigh, very clearly enjoying himself.
+"Gods, Lydia, this is... exquisite," he sighed, very clearly enjoying himself.

 "I'm glad that you like it, Archer," she responded, smiling, as she ran her hands over towards his upper back, gently using her fingers to massage the nape of his neck.
 He smiled pleasurably.